OpenNebula/docs/source/overview/cloud_architecture_and_design/cloud_architecture_design.rst

 Cloud Architecture Design
 ===========================

+This page describes the high-level steps to design and deploy an OpenNebula cloud.

-To start learning about OpenNebula, or if you want to quickly try an Edge, Hybrid or Multi-cloud deployment, we strongly recommend you start with the :ref:`Quick Start Guide <quick_start>`.
+To familiarize yourself with deployment and daily operations, or if you want to quickly try an Edge, Hybrid or Multi-cloud deployment, we strongly recommend you begin with the :ref:`Quick Start Guide <quick_start>`.
 In the Quick Start, you can:

   * :ref:`Install an OpenNebula Front-end <try_opennebula_on_kvm>`
   * Deploy on-demand :ref:`Edge Clusters <first_edge_cluster>` on remote cloud providers
   * Deploy :ref:`Virtual Machines <running_virtual_machines>` and :ref:`Kubernetes clusters <running_kubernetes_clusters>`

 As you follow the tutorials you will learn the basic usage and operation of your cloud.
-This trial of a real cloud deployment can help you to plan for the most suitable features for performance, scalability, to get the most out of your OpenNebula cloud.
+This trial of a real cloud deployment can help you to plan for the most suitable features for performance and scalability, to get the most out of your OpenNebula cloud.

-The sections below describe the high-level steps to design and deploy an OpenNebula cloud.
+For a sequential outline of the tasks involved in designing an OpenNebula cloud, read on.

 Step 1.
 Install the Front-end
 =================================================

 The first step is the installation of the OpenNebula Front-end.
 The :ref:`installation process <frontend_installation>` is based on operating system packages for the most widely-used Linux distributions, and is the same for any underlying hypervisor or deployment model.

-If you are planning for a system with a very large number of hypervisors, don’t forget to read the :ref:`Large-scale Deployment <large_scale_deployment_overview>` section.
+If you are planning for a system with a very large number of hypervisors, don’t forget to read the :ref:`Large-scale Deployment <large_scale_deployment_overview>` section of the documentation.
 The general recommendation is that each OpenNebula instance handle up to 2500 servers and 10,000 VMs.
-Better performance and higher scalability can be achieved by tuning other components, such as the DB.
-In any case, to grow the size of your cloud beyond these limits, you can horizontally scale the cloud by adding new OpenNebula zones within a federated deployment.
+Better performance and higher scalability can be achieved by tuning other components, such as the database where the state of the cloud is persisted.
+To grow the size of your cloud beyond the above limits, you can horizontally scale the cloud by adding new OpenNebula zones within a federated deployment.
 The largest OpenNebula deployment consists of 16 data centers and 300,000 cores.

 To reduce downtime of core OpenNebula services, you can optionally set up a :ref:`High-availability cluster <frontend_ha_setup>`.
 If planning for a large-scale infrastructure, you can :ref:`configure a MySQL/MariaDB backend <mysql>` as an alternative to the default SQLite backend.